w3f/polkadot-spec/docs/sect-finality.md

 In case GRANDPA makes progress, but BEEFY seems to be lagging behind, validators are changing rounds less often to increase the chance of concluding them.

-As mentioned earlier, every time the node picks a new `round_number` (and validator casts a vote) it ends the previous one, no matter if finality was reached (i.e. the round concluded) or not.
+As mentioned earlier, every time the node picks a new `round_number` (and the validator casts a vote) it ends the previous one, no matter if finality was reached (i.e. the round concluded) or not.
 Votes for an inactive round should not be propagated.